jeanbza/jadekler.github.io/_posts/2019-09-01-reflecting-on-two-years-at-google.md

 I moved back to Colorado in early 2018 with the same job.

-# Shit's not shit anymore
+# On to the other side

 The year taught me a lot about my limits to an extent that's hard to put into words.
 I've learned how to spot signs of too much stress, healthy coping